DeLand-Weldon High School

 DeLand-Weldon High School is a coed public secondary institution located in Piatt County, Illinois.
 It is a part of DeLand-Weldon Community Unit School District #57.

-The school draws from an area of DeLand and Weldon and is the fourth smallest public high schools in the state of Illinois with a total enrollment of 54 students.
+The school draws from an area of De Land and Weldon and is the fourth smallest public high schools in the state of Illinois with a total enrollment of 54 students.

 History

 On December 7, 1957 the citizens of Unit #57 voted to build and equip a new high school on the county line midway between the two communities.
 The new building was erected at a cost of approximately $550,000 and provides for a four-year school, with provisions in the future to add four rooms to accommodate the seventh and eighth grades of both communities.
 Therefore, during the ten-year interim, the schools of DeLand-Weldon Unit #57 moved toward the original long range goal set in 1948.

 Athletics

 The DeLand-Weldon athletic teams participate in the East Central Illinois Conference, a high school athletic conference whose member schools have similar enrollments and are all located in the Central Illinois region.
 The school's teams also compete in state championship tournaments sponsored by the Illinois High School Association (IHSA).
 The statewide class designation is A.

 The school mascot is the Eagle.